How to Transfer Photos from iPhone to Mac

 If you send images froma different iPhone, your Mac might ask you for approval to accept the image.
 Of course AirDrop also works to send images from your Mac to your iPhone almost the same way, the only difference is, that images are saved in your Camera Roll.

+The most comfortable way of transferring photos to your Mac is of course the pre-installed “Photos” app.
 Connect your iPhone to your Mac using the regular USB cable.
 If it doesn’t open by itself, launch the “Photos” app via your Application folder or by typing “Photos” into Spotlight.
 Now click the “Import” tab to see the contents of your phone.
+This option is the preferred way of syncing images to a large database and offers face detection and many other helpful features.

 All images that have been shot on your iPhone and are currently stored locally are visible here.
-Simply select the images you want and import them, or click “Import All” to grab all of them at once.
+Simply select the images you want and import them, or click “Import New” to grab all of them at once.
+The app will automatically determine whether an image is a duplicate or not and does a great job with respect to deduplication.
 They will appear in your Photo library on your Mac in the “Photos” tab without any further steps.
 That’s it!

 Simply connect your iPhone, type “Image Capture” into your Spotlight Search (⌘ + Spacebar) and select the images you want using your mouse and the ⌘-key.
 Make sure to remember the output path, which you can choose by modifying the “Import To:” field.
 Then either click “Import” for your selection or “Import All” to grab all images.
 This method is very fast and allows you to freely choose the output path.